Deducteam/Construkti/README.md

 ```
 The translated files are displayed in the folder `folder_c`.

+### Benchmark

-You can test it on the folder `library`, that contain some proofs in higher-order logic.
+You can test Construkti on `hol-lib.dk` and `hol-lib.lp`, that contain the proofs of theorems in propositional, first-order and higher-order logics, including classical theorems.